Universal Weak Variable-Length Source Coding on Countable Infinite Alphabets: Universal Almost Lossless Source Coding

-Theorem~\ref{th_achie_almost_lossless_universality} shows that a weak notion of universality allows to code the complete collection of finite entropy memoryless sources defined on countable alphabets.
-Since the same result for lossless source coding is not possible~\cite{gyorfi_1994}, an interpretation of Theorem~\ref{th_achie_almost_lossless_universality} is that a non-zero distortion (for any finite block-length) is the price to make the average redundancy of an universal coding scheme vanishing with the block-length.
+Remarkably, Theorem~\ref{th_achie_almost_lossless_universality} shows that a weak notion of universality allows to code the complete collection of finite entropy stationary memoryless sources defined on $\infty$-alphabets.
+Since the same result for lossless source coding is not possible~\cite{gyorfi_1994}, an interpretation of Theorem~\ref{th_achie_almost_lossless_universality} is that a non-zero distortion (for any finite block-length) is strictly needed to make the average redundancy of an universal coding scheme vanishing with the block-length.
 To obtain this result, the two-stage approach presented in Section~\ref{sub_sec:quantization_alphabet} was considered.

-If we restrict the family of two-stage schemes to have an exhaustive first-stage mapping, i.e., $\pi_n(x)= \left\{ x \right\}$ for all $x \in \mathcal{X}$ and $n \geq 1$, then we reduce the approach to the lossless source coding (i.e., zero distortion for every finite block-length).
-In this case, the condition in Lemma~\ref{lemma_two_stage_suffcond_al_usc} reduces to verify that

-is $o(n)$.
-This is the equivalent information radius condition needed for a family of distributions to have a nontrivial minimax redundancy rate~\cite{davisson_1973,kieffer_1978,gyorfi_1994,boucheron_2009,csiszar_2004}.
+If we restrict the family of two-stage schemes to have an exhaustive first-stage mapping, i.e., $\pi_n(x)= \left\{ x \right\}$ for all $x \in \mathcal{X}$ and $n \geq 1$, then we reduce the approach to the lossless setting (i.e., zero distortion for every finite block-length).
+In this case, if we apply the condition to obtain Theorem \ref{th_achie_almost_lossless_universality} (stated in Lemma~\ref{lemma_two_stage_suffcond_al_usc} in Section~\ref{proof_lemma_two_stage_suffcond_al_usc}), this reduces to verify that the i-radius of the family grows sub-linearly with the block-length (more details presented in Sections~\ref{proof_th_achie_almost_lossless_universality} and \ref{proof_lemma_two_stage_suffcond_al_usc}), which is the condition known for a family of distributions to have a nontrivial minimax redundancy rate~\cite{davisson_1973,kieffer_1978,gyorfi_1994,boucheron_2009,csiszar_2004}.